Ukrainian diaspora: 1880–1920

 Most of the emigrants to the Americas belonged to the Greek Catholic Church.
-This led to the creation of Greek Catholic bishops in Canada and the United States of America.
+This led to the creation of Greek Catholic bishops in Canada and the US.
 The need for solidarity led to the creation of Ukrainian religious, political, and social organisations.
 These new Ukrainian organisations maintained links with the homeland, from which books, media, priests, cultural figures, and new ideas arrived.
 Furthermore, local influence, as well as influence from their homeland, led to the process of a national re-awakening.
-At times, the diaspora was ahead of their times in this re-awakening.
+At times, the diaspora was ahead of their time in this re-awakening.

-Emigrants from the Transcarpathian and Lemko regions created their own organisations and had their own separate Greek Catholic church hierarchy (Ruthenian Catholic Church).
+Emigrants from the Transcarpathian and Lemko regions created their own organisations and had their own separate Greek Catholic church hierarchy (the Ruthenian Catholic Church).
 These emigrants are often considered to be Rusyns or Ruthenians and are considered by some to be distinct from other Ukrainians.
 However, in Argentina and Brazil, immigrants from Transcarpathia and the Lemko Region did identify themselves as Ukrainians.

-The majority of the Ukrainian diaspora in the Americas focused on freeing the nation and obtaining independence.
-Thus, during the First World War and the fight for freedom in Ukraine (1919–1920), the Ukrainian diaspora in the United States of America and Canada actively sought to get the governments to support their cause.
-An interesting note is the role the Ruthenians played to convince the United States' government about the inclusion of the Transcarpathian region into the Czechoslovak Republic in 1919,.
-The Ukrainian diaspora sent delegates to the Paris Peace Conference.
+The majority of the Ukrainian diaspora in the Americas focused on obtaining independence and convincing outside powers to join its war against the Soviets.
+The two nationalist governments which existed simultaneously; The Ukrainian People’s Republic, and The West Ukrainian People’s Republic (whose more progressive government was exiled by the former) both sent delegates to the 1919 Paris Peace Conference.
+An interesting note is the role the Ruthenians played to convince the American government about the inclusion of the Transcarpathian region into the Czechoslovak Republic in 1919.

-On the other hand, the Ukrainian diaspora in the Russian Empire, and especially in Asia, was primarily agrarian.
+In contrast, the Ukrainian diaspora in the Russian Empire, and especially in Asia, was primarily agrarian.
 After 1860, the diaspora was primarily located in the Volga and Ural Regions, while in the last quarter of that century, due to a lack of space for settlement, the diaspora expanded into Western Siberia, Turkestan, the Far East, and even into the Zeleny Klyn.
-In the Russian Empire's 1897 census there were 1,560,000 Ukrainians divided as follows:
+In the 1897 census there were 1,560,000 Ukrainians divided as follows: